1604

 Coat of arms of Hesse-Darmstadt, 1724

-The question of confessional affiliation developed into a point of contention; in Marburg, the childless Landgrave Ludwig IV adhered to Luther’s teachings.
-After his death in 1604, the disputes over Upper Hesse began.
-The decision of the arbitration court to give the northern part around Marburg to Hesse-Kassel and the southeastern part with Alsfeld, Grünberg and Giessen to Hesse-Darmstadt caused the division of Upper Hesse.
+The question of religious affiliation became a point of contention.
+In Marburg, the childless Landgrave Ludwig IV adhered to Luther’s teachings.
+After his death in 1604, disputes over Upper Hesse began.
+These led to the division of Upper Hesse following an arbitration court’s decision to grant the northern part around Marburg to Hesse-Kassel and the southeastern part, including Alsfeld, Grünberg, and Gießen, to Hesse-Darmstadt.

-It was not until the Peace of Westphalia in 1648 that a new treaty was reached, as a result of which about a quarter of Upper Hesse, the so-called “Marburg Portion” with the university city, remained with Hesse-Kassel and the remaining three-quarters of Upper Hesse (with Alsfeld) remained with Hesse-Darmstadt.
-MNic
+The conflicts between Hesse-Darmstadt and Hesse-Kassel over the Marburg inheritance, known as the “Hessian Fratricidal War,” continued throughout the Thirty Years’ War.
+It was not until the Peace of Westphalia in 1648 that a new treaty was reached.
+As a result, approximately one-quarter of Upper Hesse—the so-called “Marburg Portion” with the university city—went to Hesse-Kassel, while the remaining three-quarters of Upper Hesse (including Alsfeld) remained with Hesse-Darmstadt.
+(MNic)